 Most of the bars and restaurants at the Trafford Centre are located in The Orient or The Great Hall.

-The lower floor of The Orient is home to a 1600-seat food court and fast food restaurants such as KFC, McDonalds, Harry Ramsden’s, Yang Sing Express, Subway, Nando’s, and Pizza Hut.
-The Namco Station is also here and features a bowling alley, video arcade, dodgems, and pool tables.
+The lower floor of The Orient is home to a 1600-seat food court and fast food restaurants such as Harry Ramsden’s, Burger King, KFC, McDonald’s, Shere Khan Express, Rice Shack, and Subway.
+Namco Funscape is also here and features a bowling alley, video arcade, dodgems, and pool tables.

-Restaurants on the first floor of The Orient include TGI Friday’s, Pizza Express, ChaoBaby, Yang Sing Cathay, La Tasca, Café Rouge, and Pesto.
+Restaurants and bars on the first floor of The Orient include Weatherspoon’s Mardi Gras, Est Est Est, the Exchange Bar and Grill, TGI Fridays, Pesto, Giraffe, Café Rouge, Pizza Express, Tampopo, La Tasca, Yang Sing Cathay, and Wokooshii.

 The second floor houses a number of leisure facilities include the Odeon cinema, Laser Quest (laser tag game), The Rock climbing wall, and Paradise Island Adventure Golf (two 18-hole crazy golf courses).

-The Great Hall features Costa, Kro Bar, Las Iguanas, and Carluccio’s.
+The Great Hall features Costa, Five Guys, Las Iguanas, and Carluccio’s.
 Just outside is the Coach House pub, Frankie & Benny’s, and the Aerial Extreme high ropes adventure course.

 Trafford Quays Leisure Village